Pronunciation and Style Guide

 I go by S., preferably with a period.
 “Qiouyi” is my middle name and is pronounced chew-yee, or /tɕʰjou̯i/ in IPA.
 I’ve provided a recording of my full name below.
 I do not typically go by “Qiouyi” unless I am in a Mandarin-speaking context.
 My Chinese name is 陸秋逸 and can be used, including a localized pronunciation, in Japanese, Korean, and Vietnamese contexts as well.

-I use they/them/theirs, e/em/eirs, and ae/aer/aers pronouns.
-Any set is fine.
+I use any pronouns.
 For singular they, I have no preference between using “themself” vs. “themselves” as the reflexive form.
-Pronoun.is provides usage examples for they pronouns, e pronouns, and ae pronouns.
+I prefer the honorific Mx., pronounced mix, but I can also accept other honorifics.

 Correct ways to refer to me: S., Lu, Mx.
 Lu.
-Incorrect ways to refer to me: S. Lu, S. Qiouyi, Qiouyi Lu, Qiouyi-Lu, Ms. Lu.
+Incorrect ways to refer to me: S. Lu, S. Qiouyi, Qiouyi Lu, Qiouyi-Lu.

 If your style guide allows it and you’re writing about my identities, I prefer “nonbinary” without a hyphen, but “Chinese-American” with the hyphen.
 I do not identify as American Chinese or American-born-Chinese.
 I may be included in lists focused on queer creators and Asian-American creators.
-However, I decline projects and do not want to be included on lists that are woman-only.
+You may include me in trans, nonbinary, genderqueer, and women’s-only lists and projects.

 S. Qiouyi Lu is a writer, editor, narrator, and translator; their fiction has appeared in Uncanny and Strange Horizons, and their poetry has been published in inkscrawl and Liminality.
 A dread member of the queer Asian SFFH illuminati, S. lives in California with a tiny black cat named Thin Mint.
 You can visit their site at s.qiouyi.lu or follow them on Twitter at @sqiouyilu.